MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dkim-configure.md

 - **SelectorBeforeRotateOnDate**: Remember, DKIM signing using a custom domain in Microsoft 365 requires two CNAME records in the domain.
 This property shows the CNAME record that DKIM uses before the **RotateOnDate** date-time (also known as a _selector_).
 The value is `selector1` or `selector2` and is different than the **SelectorAfterRotateOnDate** value.
 - **SelectorAfterRotateOnDate**: Shows the CNAME record that DKIM uses after the **RotateOnDate** date-time.
 The value is `selector1` or `selector2` and is different than the **SelectorBeforeRotateOnDate** value.

 When you do a DKIM key rotation on a custom domain as described in this section, the change isn't immediate.
-It takes four days (96 hours) for the new public key to start signing messages (the **RotateOnDate** date/time and the corresponding **SelectorAfterRotateOnDate** value).
-Until then, the existing public key is used (the corresponding **SelectorBeforeRotateOnDate** value).
+It takes four days (96 hours) for the new private key to start signing messages (the **RotateOnDate** date/time and the corresponding **SelectorAfterRotateOnDate** value).
+Until then, the existing private key is used (the corresponding **SelectorBeforeRotateOnDate** value).

 To confirm the corresponding public key that's used to verify the DKIM signature (which infers the private key that was used to sign the message), check the **s=** value in the **DKIM-Signature** header field (the selector; for example, `s=selector1-contoso-com`).